 Having a social media presence may be essential for connecting with young investors entering the world of finance.
 Most of Generation Y and Z prefer to communicate via email, instant message, or text, so opening yourself to these platforms may facilitate conversations.
 Some avenues you can utilize are LinkedIn, Facebook, or Instagram.
 (If you want to make sure your LinkedIn and Website are up-to-date, check out this post.)

 - Create original content for your website and social media platforms.

 - Share helpful articles and videos with your clients via LinkedIn, email, or text.

 - Offer virtual and in-person meetings to make yourself available to clients.

 Building Professional Relationships with the Next Generation

-As you continue managing the finances of parents’, keep in mind how you would like to continue managing those assets after they are passed to the next generation.
+As you continue managing parents' finances, keep in mind how you would like to continue managing those assets after they are passed to the next generation.
 Establishing yourself as a trusted source for young investors may make children less likely to seek out a new advisor as they begin growing their own assets.

 Dunham’s Across Generations Marketing Campaign is designed to help financial advisors effectively expand their business across generations by converting spouses, significant others, children, and grandchildren to clients.
 This free to use campaign offers tools that can be immediately implemented to help you better understand your clients and their families, begin legacy discussions, and build a strategy that is right for you to help master your generational reach.
-Contact us at (858) 964-0500 or fill out this form to learn more today!
+Contact us at (858) 964-0500 to learn more today!